Search Engine Optimisation (SEO) touches every part of your business online.

 Verifying Your Listing

 The very first thing you need to do to get any SEO benefits from Google My Business is to verify your business listing.
-Every business is asked to verify their listing on GMB.
+Every business is asked to verify its listing on GMB.
 This has two main benefits for you:

 - Creating a Reputable Listing